docentYT/openstreetmap-ng/Contributing:-Getting-Started.md

 nix-shell
 ```

+The first time you run `nix-shell`, it will take a little longer than usual.
+This is because it's downloading and setting up all the necessary packages and tools for the project.
+But don't worry, future launches will be much faster!

 > [!TIP]
 > You can automate the `nix-shell` step, by installing an optional [direnv](https://direnv.net) program.
 We already provide a `.envrc` configuration file that will automatically enter the development shell when you enter the project directory.